 Take, for example, an expense inaccurately entered at $1,000 - when the actual cost is only $100.
 A payments clerk, lacking the context of the team member, may initialize the payment.
 A vendor, either knowingly or unknowingly, accepts.
 One extra zero can result in paying 900% more than necessary.
 For a small business, that's a major loss.

 And, it's not just monetary loss.
 It takes just about the same amount of time and money to correct an inaccurate expense report as it does to complete an expense report in the first place.² That's double the people hours and productive time spent on just one task.

 Automation solves data entry errors by effectively eliminating data entry.

 For every bill, there's a vendor.
 And, vendors are rarely uniform in their expectations.
 They have different payment methods they accept.
 They have different styles of invoicing.
 You offer them different payment terms.

 It's easy for a task like vendor management to require a full-time manager to organize vendors and align vendor expectations with accounts payable.

 Automated vendor management eliminates the tactical management work.
 Automation can be used to extract vendor details and payment requirements from invoices.
 Then, that information is used to automatically pay the vendor according to their payment method and payment due date.

-Corpay One is a leading bill pay solution for small businesses.
+Corpay One is a leading bill pay solution.
 Picture your bank’s bill pay - only smarter.
 You can build custom bookkeeping and approval workflows that work for your team.
 This is one effortless platform, designed to save you time, money and help you focus on what counts.
 For accountants and bookkeepers, Corpay One’s Advisors platform truly automates client accounting services.
-Get started today - for free!
+Get started today!